Read Full Report Asalaamu Alaikum!

 “Just baggage check and strip search.”

 “Yea, this is my fourteenth time through Tel Aviv and I get strip searched every time.
 Before I began wearing the hijab, it was much easier.
 Now, it’s the whole package.”

 I looked at what she was wearing.
 Everything she had on was made of cloth.
 No metal.
-She had on a grey hijab, simple black abaya (dress), and simple black dress pants underneath.
+She had on a grey hijab, simple black abaya (long dress), and simple black dress pants underneath.

 “You had to take everything off?”

 “MashaAllah!
 Good for you!
 Honestly, the first time, I was angry and then I realized you walk away and it’s all over.
 They want you to be angry.
 They want you to choose to never come back through here.
 I put my trust in Allah.
 Listen, take it from me.
 Take things easy.
 Continue to come back every chance you get.
 Come back through Tel Aviv.
 Who cares about the search.
 It will all end faster than you think.”

 “To get into Palestine, khaltu.
 To see my family and the people I love.
 It’s worth it.”